JalendraIITP/Sudoku_Solver/README.md

-# Sudoku Solver
+# Sudoku Solver using CNN, OpenCV & ReactJS

-This web application efficiently solves Sudoku puzzles using a combination of *image processing, **machine learning, and **Backtracking Algorithm* techniques.
+This web application efficiently solves Sudoku puzzles using advanced techniques like image processing, machine learning, and backtracking algorithms.
+By integrating these approaches, the application processes Sudoku images, recognizes digits, and computes solutions accurately.

 ---